systemslab/popper-paper/paper/paper.md

 # Use Case {#sec:gassyfs}

-We illustrate how one can quickly obtain an experiment that someone else has already created in order to re-execute it or modify it with the purpose of exploring the effects of modifications to en experiment.
-This also exemplifies how the validation criteria of an experiment can be made explicit and be automatically checked with currently available tools.
+We now illustrate how to follow the Popper convention when conducting an experiment.

 **Initializing a Popper Repository**: Our Popper-CLI tool assumes a git repository exists (@Lst:poppercli).
-Given a git repo, we invoke the Popper-CLI tool and initialize the Popper files by issuing a `popper init` command in the root of the git repository.
+Given a git repository, we invoke the Popper-CLI tool and initialize Popper by issuing a `popper init` command in the root of the git repository.
 This creates a `.popper.yml` file that contains configuration options for the CLI tool.
 This file is committed to the paper (git) repository.

+**Adding a New Experiment**: Assume the code of the system under study has already been packaged.
+In order to add an experiment that evaluates a particular aspect of the system, we first start by stating, in either a language such as Aver [@jimenez_aver_2016] or in plain text, the result validation criteria.
+We then proceed with the implementation of the logic of the experiment, mainly orchestration code: configuration, deployment, analysis and visualization of performance metrics, and validation of results.
+All these files are placed in the paper repository in order to make the experiment Popper-compliant (self-contained).

-**Adding a New Experiment**: As mentioned before, we maintain a list of experiment templates that have been "Popperized".
-In this case, we select the `gassyfs` template from the experiment list.
-GassyFS [@watkins_gassyfs_2016] is a new prototype in-memory file system system that stores files in distributed remote memory.
-File system metadata is managed locally in memory, and file data is distributed across a pool of network-attached RAM managed by worker nodes (FUSE mounts) and accessible over RDMA or Ethernet.
+**Obtaining an Existing Experiment**: As mentioned before, we maintain a list of experiment templates that have been "Popperized".
+For this example, assume we select the `gassyfs` template from the list.
+GassyFS [@watkins_gassyfs_2016] is a new prototype in-memory file system system that stores data in distributed remote memory.
 Although GassyFS is simple in design, it is relatively complex to setup.
 The combinatorial space of possible ways in which the system can be compiled, packaged and configured is large.
-For example, current version of GCC (4.9) has approximately $10^{8}$ possible ways of compiling a binary.
-For the version of GASNet that we use (2.6), there are 64 flags for additional packages and 138 flags for additional features.
-To mount GassyFS, we use FUSE, which can be given more than 30 different options, many of them taking multiple values.
-In @Fig:gassyfs-git we show one of multiple experiments that evaluate the performance of GassyFS.
-We note that while the performance numbers obtained are relevant, they are not our main focus.
-Instead, we put more emphasis on the goals of the experiment, how we can reproduce results on multiple environments with minimal effort, and how we can ensure the validity of the results.
-Re-executing this experiment on a new platform only requires to have host nodes to run Docker and to modify the list of hosts given to Ansible (a list of hostnames), everything else, including the validation of results, is fully automated.
-The only requirement on a local machine is Ansible.
-The Aver [@jimenez_aver_2016] assertion in
-@Lst:aver-assertion is used to check the integrity of this result and expresses our expectation of GassyFS performing sublinearly with respect to the number of nodes.
+Having all this information in a git repository simplifies the setup since one doesn't need to speculate on which things where done by the original authors; all the information is available.
+In @Fig:gassyfs-git we show results of an experiment that validates the scalability of GassyFS.
+We note that while the obtained performance is relevant, it is not our main focus.
+Instead, we put more emphasis on the goals of the experiment, how we can reproduce results on multiple environments with minimal effort, and how we can validate them.
+Re-executing this experiment on a new platform only requires to have host nodes to run Docker and to modify the list of hosts given to Ansible (a list of hostnames), everything else, including validation, is fully automated.
+The Aver [@jimenez_aver_2016] assertion in @Lst:aver-assertion is used to check the integrity of this result and expresses our expectation of GassyFS performing sublinearly with respect to the number of nodes.
 After the experiment runs, Aver is invoked to test the above statement against the experiment results obtained.

-**Documenting the Experiment**: After we are done with our experiment, we might want to document it and create a report or article.
+**Documenting the Experiment**: After we are done with an experiment, we might want to document it by creating a report or article.
 The Popper-CLI also provides with manuscript templates.
-We can use the generic `article` latex template or other more domain-specific ones.
+We can use the generic `article` template or other more domain-specific ones.
 To display the available templates we do `popper paper list`.
-In our example we use the template for USENIX articles by issuing a `popper paper add usenix`, which creates a `paper/` folder in the project's root folder, with a sample LATEX file.
-We then can make reference to the figure that we have generated and reference it from the LATeX file.
-We then regenerate the article (with a `build.sh` command inside the `paper` folder) and see the new image added to the resulting PDF file.
+In our example we use the template for USENIX articles by issuing a `popper paper add usenix`, which creates a `paper/` folder in the project's root folder, with a sample LATeX file.
+We then can make reference to figures that have been generated as part of an experiment and reference them from the LATeX file.
+We then generate the article (all paper templates have a `build.sh` command inside the `paper` folder) and see the new images added to the resulting PDF file.

 # The Case for Popper {#sec:discussion}